Tight-binding bond parameters for dimers across the periodic table from density-functional theory: TB parameterization

 For downfolding the DFT wavefunction to a TB minimal basis we need to choose the DFT reference state.
 A self-consistent DFT wavefunction mixes effects of the self-consistency from DFT into the TB Hamiltonian.
 This is undesirable as self-consistency should not affect the TB Hamiltonian.
 Therefore, we take the Harris-Foulkes (HF) approximation to DFT~\cite{PhysRevB.31.1770, PhysRevB.39.12520} that is constructed from the electron density $\rho^{(0)}$ of overlapping free atoms as the reference state.
 The DFT Hamiltonian in HF approximation is given by

 with the ionic potential $V_{\mathrm{ion}}$, the Hartree potential $V^{\mathrm{H}}$, and the exchange-correlation potential $V^{\mathrm{XC}}$.

+The HF approximation leads to an error in the ground-state total energy that is of second order in the difference between input charge density and self-consistent charge density.
+Numerous tests found small resulting errors for properly chosen neutral-atom densities and demonstrated a reliable prediction of the HF approximation for total energies of homoatomic~\cite{PhysRevB.31.1770} and heteroatomic dimers~\cite{PhysRevB.39.12520, Averill-90}, molecules~\cite{Bellchambers-11}, solids~\cite{Polatoglou-90, Paxton-90, Finnis-90, Farid-93, NguyenManh-07, Andritsos-19}, and (with additional optimisation of the input density) also surfaces~\cite{Read-90, Finnis-90, Chetty-91}.

 The HF-DFT reference states of the dimers are created for interatomic distances from $\min \left( 3/4 R_{\text{eq}}, 3 \text{\AA} \right)$ to $8 \text{\AA}$ in steps of $0.05 \text{\AA}$.
 The equilibrium bond length $R_{\text{eq}}$ is calculated for the homoatomic dimers by self-consistent DFT calculations and for heteroatomic dimers approximated by averaging the values of the homoatomic dimers.
-The calculations are carried out using GPAW with a non-spinpolarized grid basis, the PBE exchange-correlation functional~\cite{PhysRevLett.77.3865} and PAW~\cite{PhysRevB.50.17953} datasets.
+The calculations are carried out using GPAW with the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{PhysRevLett.77.3865} and PAW~\cite{PhysRevB.50.17953} datasets.
 For all calculations a constant grid spacing of $h = 0.15 \mathrm{\AA}$ is used.
+We used a non-spinpolarized grid basis in order to ensure that the effects of magnetism are not mixed into an initially non-self-consistent TB Hamiltonian but rather arise from self-consistency at the TB level in combination with, e.g., a Stoner model (see e.g. Ref.~\cite{ford_2014}).

 For each bond distance of the dimers we apply a downfolding procedure~\cite{PhysRevB.83.184119} that starts by expanding the HF-DFT eigenstates $| \psi_n \rangle$ in a triple-$\zeta$ basis $\{| \phi_{Ilmz}\rangle\}$,